LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

       -parts= ?\
    )

-   Creates an `email_compose` object, accepting similar parameters as `email_send`.
+   Creates an :type:`email_compose` object, accepting similar parameters as `email_send`.
 If the ``-to``, ``-from``, and ``-subject`` parameters are not specified then a MIME part is created, otherwise a full MIME email is created.

 .. member:: email_compose->addAttachment(-data= ?, -name= ?, -path= ?, -type= ?)

-   Adds an attachment to an email object.
+   Adds an attachment to an :type:`email_compose` object.
 The data of the attachment can be specified directly in the ``-data`` parameter or the path to a file can be specified in the ``-path`` parameter.
 The name of the attachment can be specified in the ``-name`` parameter.
 The MIME type can be specified with the ``-type`` parameter.

 .. member:: email_compose->addHTMLPart(-data= ?, -path= ?, -images= ?)

-   Adds an HTML part to an email object.
+   Adds an HTML part to an :type:`email_compose` object.
 The text of the HTML part can be specified directly in the ``-data`` parameter or the path to a file can be specified in the ``-path`` parameter.
 Additionally, the ``-images`` parameter can take the same values as the ``-htmlImages`` parameter of the `email_send` method.

 .. member:: email_compose->addTextPart(-data= ?, -path= ?)

-   Adds a text part to an email object.
+   Adds a text part to an :type:`email_compose` object.
 The text of the part can be specified directly in the ``-data`` parameter or the path to a file can be specified in the ``-path`` parameter.

 .. member:: email_compose->addPart(-data= ?)

-   Adds a generic part to an email object.
-Requires a parameter ``-data`` which specifies the data for the part.
+   Adds a generic part to an :type:`email_compose` object.
+Requires a parameter ``-data`` that specifies the data for the part.
 The part must be properly formatted as a MIME part.
 No formatting or encoding will be performed by Lasso.

 .. member:: email_compose->data(-prefix::boolean= ?, -force::boolean= ?)